tsga/DataMigrationScripts/Utah/Fixes_WaterData_summary.md

--- The text in blue below was GWDiversion.
-So I updated it to SurfDiversion and then rerun the view
+**The text in blue below was GWDiversion.
+So I updated it to SurfDiversion and then rerun the view**

 `CREATE VIEW [dbo].[S_USE_AMTAGSURF_HUC8]
 AS